ervinwirth/indicatrix-mapper/README.md

 2. Set your desired extent and resolution (latitude/longitude steps).
 3. Define the **radius** (in km or degrees) to control the visual size of the ellipses.
 4. Click **Run!** to generate the indicatrix and graticule layers.
-5. Change the **Project CRS** (bottom-right of the QGIS window) to see the ellipses warp and rotate in real-time.
+5. Change the **Project CRS** (bottom-right of the QGIS window) to see the ellipses rotate and scale in real-time.

 ---
 **Author:** Ervin Wirth